DAISI: Data Assimilation with Inverse Sampling using Stochastic Interpolants: Experimental details

 \subsubsection{Ablation}

-We assess the contribution of each component in DAISI through a series of ablations summarized in \cref{tab:ablation}. \paragraph{FlowDAS forecast:} Replacing the numerical model with the learned FlowDAS model yields almost identical performance to DAISI, indicating that our method is robust to this choice. \paragraph{SDEdit backward step:} One can replace the inversion step with a single SDEdit \cite{meng2022sdedit} step, in which the forecast $\vz_1 $ is partially noised to the latent $\vz_{t_{\min}}=\alpha_{t_{\min}}\vz_1 + \beta_{t_{\min}}\vz_0$, $\vz_0\sim\mathcal{N}(\boldsymbol{0}, \mat{I})$.
+We assess the contribution of each component in DAISI through a series of ablations summarized in \cref{tab:ablation}.

+\paragraph{SDEdit backward step:} One can replace the inversion step with a single SDEdit \cite{meng2022sdedit} step, in which the forecast $\vz_1 $ is partially noised to the latent $\vz_{t_{\min}}=\alpha_{t_{\min}}\vz_0 + \beta_{t_{\min}}\vz_1$, $\vz_0\sim\mathcal{N}(\boldsymbol{0}, \mat{I})$.
 Using a tuned value of $t_{\min}=0.4$, this approach performs worse than using the backward SDE.
 The reason is that $t_{\min}$ simultaneously controls the strength of the corrective guidance and how much of the forecast information is preserved.
-This coupling introduces a trade-off, starting later preserves more forecast information but leaves less room for correction. \paragraph{No inversion:} Removing the inversion entirely results in a large degradation, underscoring the importance of injecting dynamical information from the forecast into the latent space.
+This coupling introduces a trade-off, starting later preserves more forecast information but leaves less room for correction.

+\paragraph{No inversion:} Removing the inversion entirely results in a large degradation, underscoring the importance of injecting dynamical information from the forecast into the latent space.
 As illustrated in \cref{fig:DAISI_vs_DAISI_no_invert}, the inversion step is also critical for producing temporally smooth, physically consistent trajectories.

 \paragraph{Hyperparameters:} We further study the sensitivity to the hyperparameters $\epsilon$ and $t_{\min}$ in the \texttt{Sparse} experiment.
 DAISI is generally robust to the choice of $\epsilon$, however, setting $\epsilon > 0$ improves the probabilistic metrics (\cref{fig:results_eps}).
 In contrast, $t_{\min}$ has a substantial impact on performance (\cref{fig:results_tmin}), suggesting its importance for minimizing the bias inherent in DAISI.